For The Upcoming Holiday 20th Dec - Last Day Of Despatch | 23rd Dec - 8:00-12:00 | 6th January - Office/Warehouse Re-Open

 When securing loads for transit, companies are making mistakes that cost them – through time, product and material wastage.
 Industry expert Richard Layton shares his top tips for maintaining load integrity, while looking after the bottom line.

-In his three decades manufacturing and supplying load unitisation solutions, Richard Layton – Managing Director of FROMM Australia – has seen stretch-wrap technology develop in leaps and bounds, though the mindsets of those using it have been slow to catch up.
+In his three decades manufacturing and supplying load unitisation solutions, Richard Layton – Managing Director of FROMM Packaging Australia – has seen stretch-wrap technology develop in leaps and bounds, though the mindsets of those using it have been slow to catch up.

 “People tend to become set in their methods of using stretch wrap film and machines,” he explains.
 “If you embrace the new technology, you’ll find you’re using less film, getting a more secure load, saving money and having fewer loads ending up in the wrong place.”